xydinesh/rails-travis-example/velocity/lab_1/README.md

 * Complete Lab 0.

 ## Goals of this Lab
-* Implement a network check using nmap and a Heartbleed check using ssl.
+* Implement a network check using nmap and a Heartbleed check using SSLyze.

 # LAB 1
 * In your forked repo, read the repo's Travis Config `.travis.yml`